AK-12: Final production model

-The final production model of the AK-12 is based on the well-proven AK-400 prototype, which is said to be more reliable, more accurate and better suited to the latest Russian military requirements.
+The final production model of the AK-12 is based on the well-proven design from the AK-400 prototype, which is said to be more reliable, more accurate and better suited to the latest Russian military requirements.
 A major technical alteration in the AK-400 prototype versus legacy AKs was the free-floating of the barrel from the handguards.
 On all previous AK rifles, the lower handguard of the rifle was mounted directly on the barrel with a stamped steel handguard retainer.
 As a result, a force exerted on the handguard affects the zero of the rifle.
 In the AK-400 prototype, the handguard is attached to the receiver and to a revised more rigid and non-removable gas tube, allowing the barrel to remain relatively isolated and flex and vibrate unrestricted for increased accuracy.
-The AK-12 is chambered in 5.45×39mm and due to the Russian military requirements, Kalashnikov Concern also offers the rifle in 7.62×39mm cartridge, designated as the AK-15.
-Short-barrelled versions of the AK-12 and AK-15 are also being worked on, designated as the AK-12K and AK-15K.

 With the final production model, it addresses the Russian Army's concerns regarding the issues in fully automatic fire and the cost of the earlier prototype models and is also expected to be much cheaper to build.
 It also incorporates many of the same improvements developed for the earlier prototype models of the AK-12 but also improves the strength and resilience of some of the components of the rifle.

 The design of the final production model of the AK-12 shares more in common with the existing AK-74M than its earlier prototype models, but will not be a retrofit to existing assault rifles.
 Several improvements were made to the AK-12's receiver, such as an improved and far more rigid top cover interface and a new free-floating barrel.
 The final production model of the AK-12 reportedly outperforms the existing AK-74 by at least the margin requested by the Russian government.

 The final production model of the AK-12 has a cyclic rate of fire of 700 rounds per minute.
 The three-round burst feature from the earlier prototype models was replaced by a two-round burst feature in the final production model.

 Reports from soldiers during the Russian invasion of Ukraine, stated that the AK-12 did not hold zero when the dust cover was removed and reinstalled.
 Additionally, the selector switch could be easily be set too far down far beyond the original intent, partially obstructing the pistol grip and trigger.
 Several AK-12s were captured by Ukrainian forces with the selector being set so far down that they were almost perpendicular to the lower receiver.